Physicslibrary/ARKit-Stereoscope-Hipparcos/README.md

 With Swift Playgrounds 3.0 update, the file structure has changed from 2.2.

 To keep things simple, a source file learn.swift is available for pasting into Playgrounds.
-Resources the program require will either be made available or links given.
-Use "Clone or download" to get zipped file onto an iPad.
-Unzip file in Apple Files app or a third-party file manager (eg. GoodReader).
+Resources the program require will either be made available or links provided.

 Go to https://www.cv.nrao.edu/~bkent/blender/tutorials.html and tutorial "Reading data: Basic ASCII files".
 Get catalog.zip.
 It contains two files: hipparcos.blend and catalog.csv.
+Unzip file in Apple Files app or a third-party file manager (eg. GoodReader).

 Open a new "Blank" template in iOS Swift Playgrounds.
 Copy and paste the texts of learn.swift.